 If you want to access ChatGPT plugins check out how to use ChatGPT web plugins.
 The plugins aren't widely available to everyone just yet so join the waiting list if you're interested.
 If you want to see how a generative AI could use plugins in the meantime, Microsoft Bing introduced plugins with sites such as OpenTable in a slew of new Bing Chat upgrades.
 All you need to test those plugins is a Microsoft account.

 Google is also reportedly heavily invested in Anthropic, a rival to OpenAI.
-Google is said to have invested $400 million in Anthropic and could unveil Anthropic's language model — Claude — in the coming months.
+Google is said to have invested $400 million in Anthropic.
+Anthropic unveiled its GPT-4 competitor — Claude 2 — in July 2023.

 Aside from what Google is working on, there is also You.com's AI chatbot, which is a multimodal search engine with chatbot functionality.
 It's not bad as a search engine, but it lacks the capabilities of ChatGPT when it comes to content creation or coding.
 For those in China, Alibaba has also unveiled its ChatGPT competitor called Tongyi Qianwen and Baidu has its own chatbot called Ernie.